Submissions

 Submission Preparation Checklist

-• The submission file is in OpenOffice, Microsoft Word, or RTF document file format.
+• The submission file must be in Microsoft Word (.doc/.docx) or RTF format.

-• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.
+• The manuscript must comply with the stylistic and bibliographic requirements outlined in the Publication Manual.

 Privacy Statement